 Green Yardage ribbon (1) $12.32

 The ribbon was wired ribbon, and the size was 2 1/2″ width, and 10 yds length.
 I purchased all of the supplies from Amazon.
-Here’s a link to the products I used.
+Here’s a link to the products I used in the hopes it’ll be easier for you.
+Some affiliate links are included.
 (As an Amazon affiliate, I earn from qualifying purchases):

 Step by Step, How to Make a Football Wreath: